Topological property (T) for groupoids

 respectively.
 The maximal and reduced $C^*$-algebraic completions of $C_c(G)$ will be denoted by $C^*_{\max}(G)$ and $C^*_{r}(G)$ respectively.
 In addition to the reduced and maximal $C^*$-norms on $C_c(G)$, we will need the \emph{$I$-norm} defined for $f\in C_c(G)$ by

 A \emph{representation} of $C_c(G)$ is by definition a $*$-homomorphism

 from $C_c(G)$ to the $C^*$-algebra of bounded operators on some Hilbert space $\h$; our Hilbert spaces are always complex, and inner products are linear in the second variable.
 Typically we write $(\h,\pi)$ for a representation.
 Often, we will leave the map $\pi$ implicit in the notation unless this seems likely to cause confusion, writing for example `$f\xi$' rather than `$\pi(f)\xi$' for $f\in C_c(G)$ and $\xi\in \h$.
-Note that any representation of $C_c(G)$ automatically extends uniquely to a representation of $C^*_{\max}(G)$\footnote{In the literature this is often stated as a consequence of Renault's disintegration theorem, and thus something that is only known to hold in the second countable case; however, for \'{e}tale groupoids it is always true, and not difficult to prove directly.
-See for example \cite[Theorem 3.2.2]{Sims:2017aa}.}, i.e.\ to a $*$-homomorphism
+Note that any representation of $C_c(G)$ extends uniquely\footnote{In the literature this is often stated as a consequence of Renault's disintegration theorem, and thus something that is only known to hold in the second countable case; however, for \'{e}tale groupoids it is always true, and not difficult to prove directly.
+See for example \cite[Theorem 3.2.2]{Sims:2017aa}.} to a representation of $C^*_{\max}(G)$, i.e.\ to a $*$-homomorphism

 and any such representation restricts to a unique representation of $C_c(G)$; as such, we will sometimes identify representations of $C_c(G)$ with representations of $C^*_{\max}(G)$.

 As this is certainly not universal, we finish this section by emphasizing the following convention.